 Nothing heralds ‘it’s Christmaaaaaaaaas’ like the moment you pop your Christmas wreath on your front door.
 Mark the occasion by getting a photo of you – yes, you! – holding your baby, standing in front of the wreath-bedecked door.
 ‘I suggest simplicity for this shot – you just need the door, the wreath and your baby,’ says professional photographer Jeni Lowe.
 ‘Stand to one side of the wreath or, if you have a doorstep, have your photograph taken with you sitting down comfortably, but with a straight back.

 Natural lighting is perfect, but avoid midday sun – aim for early morning or evening light.
-Try to time it so you’re in the shade – even a cloudy day creates a “softbox” effect for skin tones – and avoid using your camera flash or looking directly towards the sun, as you may squint.’
+Try to time it so you’re in the shade – even a cloudy day creates a “softbox” effect [a diffused, even light] for skin tones – and avoid using your camera flash or looking directly towards the sun, as you may squint.’
 The great thing about this shot is you don’t need any props and, similarly, you should keep your clothing simple.
 ‘Jeans, a plain neutral-toned jumper and maybe a pop of colour from a scarf or hat is ideal,’ says Jeni.
 ‘Or swap the plain top for a Christmas jumper and style with jeans.
 But keep it to that – don’t go overboard!’

 The best chance of getting a Christmassy pic of your baby looking happy is by taking the shot somewhere relaxing – such as your bed!
 First, set the scene.
 ‘Keep the backdrop simple and the focus on your baby – stick to a plain white or neutral sheet or throw for your bed,’ says Jeni.